 You must upload the documents listed in the 'what you need' tab along with your application.

 - the advice we give doesn't count as a formal response and doesn't affect any future decisions on planning permission.

 - our response will be based on the information you submit.
 We can't be held responsible for any problems resulting from inaccurate information.

-- if we advise you that planning permission isn't required, you might still need to get approval under building regulations.
+- if we advise you that planning permission isn't required, you might still need to get Building Control approval.

 Little or no weight will be given to the pre-application advice provided for applications submitted more than three years after the advice was issued.